UniversalDependencies/docs/_2016-09-05--06-prague/features.md

 * TO DISCUSS: `Mood`: Abil (tr), AbilCnd (tr), AbilDes (tr), AbilGen (tr), AbilGenNec (tr), AbilImp (tr), AbilNec (tr), AbilPrs (defined for tr but not used), Gen (tr), Gen-Nec (defined but not used; hyphen!!!), GenNec (tr), Int (ga), Inter (zh), Prs (tr)
 * TO DISCUSS: `Number=Count` in Bulgarian.
 * TO DISCUSS: `PronType=Clit` (it), Emp (ro), Exc (it), Ord (it), Predet (it)
+* TO DISCUSS: `Tense`: do we really need a value for aorist?
+The term is used in Slavic grammars but we can use the normal `Past` for it there, and I am afraid that if aorist is a universally available value, it won't be clear how it differs from simple past.
+However, grc and tr seem to have both `Aor` and `Past`.
+Turkish has `AorPast` and `FutPast` in addition.

 ## Adding new features